WATCH NOW: 5 Best Herding Dog Breeds

 They're friendly, energetic, and smart, but not all herding breeds are the same.
 If you're ready to adopt a herding breed dog into your family, consider the characteristics of these top five herding breeds.

 1. Border Collie

 Border Collies are workaholics that are remarkably smart and highly active.
 These herding breed dogs are often found competing in (and winning) agility competitions as well as cleverly herding livestock.
-They're medium-sized working dogs with big personalities.
+They're medium-sized highly intelligent working dogs with big personalities.

 Border Collies are always eager to please, and their big brains make training a breeze.
 If you're considering welcoming a Border Collie into your home, be prepared to go on long walks, spend your evenings playing fetch, and melt in their irresistible brown eyes.

 With their majestic flowing manes, distinctive markings, and strong, loyal personalities, the Rough Collie is the 37th most popular dog breed in the country, according to the American Kennel Club (AKC).
 They're larger and calmer than their Border Collie cousins and do well whether they're on a country farm or in a city home.

 Herding is bred deep into their genes, and that natural, pure instinct makes them loyal protectors.
 These good dogs need affection, companionship, and mental stimulation to stay happy, and their high intelligence will make training easy and enjoyable.